Youth and Families Development Promoter

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

-Volunteers in the YFD project have found that bringing a laptop or a tablet is a great convenience.
-Internet access continues to expand in Ecuador, and a personal computing device often makes it easier for Volunteers to access and share technical resources in support of their service.
-There may also be assignments during Pre-Service Training (PST) where having a laptop device may come in handy in order to make completing those assignments easier.
-Please note, however, that bringing a device is not a requirement for this project, as Volunteers may also complete assignments and access resources through small computer labs at the Training Center and main Peace Corps office, local internet cafes, and other access points.
+Volunteers have found that bringing a laptop or a tablet makes it easier to access and share technical resources in support of their service, as well as completing some assignments during Pre-Service Training.
+Please note, bringing a laptop is not a requirement.
+Volunteers may complete assignments and access resources through small computer labs at the Training Center, the main Peace Corps office, and local businesses.

 Serving in Ecuador